Racial Justice

 Racial Justice Sunday

 Racial Justice Sunday takes place on the second Sunday of February and is an opportunity for the church to reflect on the impact of racism in our society and to commit itself to pursuing racial justice.
-Churches are invited to use the Liturgical Resources for Racial Justice Sunday.
+Churches can use the Liturgical Resources for Racial Justice Sunday.

 The Difference Course

-The Difference Course has been developed by the Archbishop of Canterbury in conjunction with the Reconciliation Leaders Network.
-It is a 5-session course suitable for small or large groups, either in person or online.
-Although not specifically about race, it encourages us to think about how we navigate difference and disagreement while pursuing a just and flourishing world.
-It could serve as a useful preliminary to more substantive discussions about racism and anti-racist practice in your setting.
-All the resources are free and can be found here: The Course – Difference: Make your faith count in a complex and divided world (rln.global).
+The Difference Course is a five-session programme for groups, either in person or online.
+It helps people think about how we deal with differences and disagreements while pursuing a more just and flourishing world.
+It’s a great starting point for deeper conversations about racism and anti-racist practice in your church or community.
+All the materials are free and available here: The Course – Difference: Make your faith count in a complex and divided world (rln.global).